6 top tips for healthy eating

-Perhaps replace some of these with foods rich in unsaturated fats - the good fats.
-They can be found in nuts, seeds, avocados and oily fish such as mackerel and salmon, which are high in omega-3.
+Perhaps replace some of these with foods rich in unsaturated fats - the good fats – which are high in omega-3.
 They can be found in:

-Top Tip: Use low cal spray oil for frying.
-If you and the family love chips but want to drasticallycut down on the fat you use to make them, the latest health fryers are able to cook enough chips for up to 6 people using onlu 1 spoon of oil.
+Top Tip: If you and your family love chips but want to drastically cut down on the fat you use to make them, try the Morphy Richards Health Fryer.
+It can cook enough chips for up to six people using only 1 spoon of oil.
 Use it to fry, roast, bake and grill your favourite ingredients.